GEM-benchmark/NL-Augmenter/transformations/replace_abbreviation_and_acronyms/README.md

 }
 ```

-## Abbreviations and accronyms
+## Abbreviations and acronyms

-Currently the list of abbreviations and accronyms used in this transformation where manually gathered focusing on common abbreviations present in business communications.
+Currently, the list of abbreviations and acronyms used in this transformation where manually gathered focusing on common abbreviations present in business communications.
-Some of the sources are internet websites listing business abbreviations such as: https://www.themuse.com/advice/your-ultimate-cheat-sheet-to-deciphering-the-123-most-common-business-acronyms as well as abbreviations coming from documents processed at Vade.
+Some sources are internet websites listing business abbreviations such as: https://www.themuse.com/advice/your-ultimate-cheat-sheet-to-deciphering-the-123-most-common-business-acronyms as well as abbreviations coming from documents processed at Vade.

-To update or change the list of abbreviations and accronyms used, you can modify the file `abbreviations.txt`.
+To update or change the list of abbreviations and acronyms used, you can modify the file `abbreviations.txt`.
 You can add or change abbreviations as long as you use the following format:
-`Abbrevation:Expanded form` with one abbrevation per line.
+`Abbrevation:Expanded form` with one abbreviation per line.

+The transformation can be configured to be case-sensitive.
+By default, it is not the case, however this might impact the transformation when using lists of acronyms that are part of the common language.
+For example: `AT` for `Anti-Tank`.
+Similarly, it might impact the meaning when changing from the expanded form to the abbreviated form.
+For example: `the new York stadium` for `the NY stadium`.

 ## What are the limitations of this transformation?
 The transformation's outputs are too simple to be used for data augmentation as a standalone module.